 The Wild and Scenic Rogue River in Southern Oregon, is the oldest and most popular whitewater rafting trip at Orange Torpedo Trips.
-In 2019 we are celebrating 50 years running this trip!
+2019 was our 50th year running this trip!
 The Wild and Scenic Rogue River is consistently regarded as one of the top five rafting trips in the country, and is the perfect vacation for families or adventurers who value a hot shower and a bed after their day running world-famous whitewater.
 The ability to float lodge to lodge on a “Wild and Scenic” river is just one of the many unique characteristics that separate rafting on the Rogue River from anywhere else.
 Spectacular wildlife including: bears, deer, eagles, and otters, along with world-class technical whitewater and plenty of thrilling history, makes a few days in the canyon a truly unique all-around experience.
 Trips down the remote gorge become the getaway with your spouse, time with your kids, or exciting vacation with friends you talk about for years.